 The Black & Decker Cordless Lithium Ion Stick + hand vacuum is a 2-in-1 tool that makes it easy to clean your house, RV or car.
 Even with an integrated hand vac this unit is lightweight and easy to maneuver.
 The suction power of this stick vac also was very impressive during testing, clearing away the various spills on different surfaces with ease.
+Sadly, it's no longer part of our best vacuum cleaners for home guide, because of its age.

 No battery-operated vacuum cleaner is as strong as a full-size upright, including the Lithium Ion Stick, but this unit was very good when compared to its peers.
 We purposely ground in pet hair to see how each stick vacuum would do at removing it.
 We also spread sawdust onto carpeting and hardwood flooring, meant to recreate lightweight spills that are common in any household, including cereal, small bits of paper and any other mess of similar composition.
 We counted the number of passes it took each unit to clear away each mess, and the Ion Stick only took a handful on all tests.
 The number of passes was well below average, which means it has powerful suction when compared to similar vacuum cleaners.